 DAM Editors can see all the content in an archive and have markers to identify assets that have not yet been approved.
 They may "release" assets to regular users of the system (Dam Users) by means of an approval procedure; i.e. selecting the assets executing a "release" action in FotoWare.
 Once an asset is approved, regular users will be able to see and use the approved assets in the archive

 On the archive's access list, entries are added for DAM Editors and DAM Users.

-Our objective is to make DAM Users see only content that has been approved, or released, so as illustrated in the screenshot below, the DAM Users group has a search filter specifying that member of that group will only see the assets in the archive where field 811 contains the tag Released.
+Our objective is to make DAM Users see only content that has been approved, or released.
+In the screenshot below, the DAM Users group has a search filter specifying that members of that group will only see the assets in the archive where field 811 contains the tag Released.

 Next, you will have to make an action whereby the DAM Editors can release assets:

 Make a new Extended action and set it to modify the source assets by executing a macro that changes the value of field 811 to Released: